 The author name for the plant classification - ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.

 Above: Northern Bugleweed usually has an unbranched stem with the flower clusters in the leaf axils of the upper section.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - The inflorescence is a verticillaster - two cymes, placed on opposite sides of the stem at the leaf axil.
-2nd photo - individual flowers have a corolla longer than the calyx, 5 lobes - two united to form an upper lip and 3 forming the lower lip lobes.
+2nd photo - individual flowers have a corolla of 4 lobes, longer than the calyx.
 The two fertile stamens are visible.

 Below: 1st photo - Leaves are elliptic to lance-shaped with coarse shallow teeth.
 2nd photo - the leaf underside is paler, some sparse fine hair on the mid-vein of this example, and dotted.